-The Giant Cave or La Grotta Gigante: An Exquisite Natural Wonder Near Trieste, Italy
+The Great Cave or La Grotta Gigante: An Exquisite Natural Wonder Near Trieste, Italy

 Hi there,